marcoantonioni/cp4ba-installations/README.md

 ### Configuration example 1
 Create self signed certificates for external db (database pod in different namespace).
 The self signed certificates will be used in step 3.

+Set in your .properties file the following variables
 ```
 export CP4BA_INST_DB_SSL_CERTIFICATE_CREATE_FOR_EXTERNAL="true"
 export CP4BA_INST_DB_SSL_CERTIFICATE_FOLDER="/tmp/cp4ba-pg-tls-certs-external"